How to structure your site architecture for SEO

 • Recommended tools: Google Search Console, Google Analytics/GA4, site crawlers (Screaming Frog), log file analysis tools, and speed testing tools.

-• How to prioritise fixes: triage by traffic potential, ranking impact, and technical severity.
+• How to prioritize fixes: triage by traffic potential, ranking impact, and technical severity.

 Examples and generic scenarios